NHTSA Chief Counsel Paul Hemmersbaugh has left the agency

 Hemmersbaugh also penned NHTSA’s February letter to Google, which outlined how the agency would treat Google’s (now Waymo’s) self-driving system as the driver for legal purposes, which is a key step in helping self-driving cars actually come to public roads for general use.

-Trump has selected Elaine Chao for Department of Transportation secretary, a choice which is seen by some as beneficial for companies pursuing self-driving vehicle technology.
+Trump has selected Elaine Chao for Department of Transportation secretary, a choice seen by some as beneficial for companies pursuing self-driving vehicle technology.
 Her confirmation hearing takes place this Wednesday.Featured Image: Steve Jurvetson, retouched image by Mariordo/Wikimedia Commons UNDER A CCA2 - Generic LICENSE

 0